MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 We say something has a sound line of reasoning when the thoughts fit and everything said relates to each other in a coherent manner.
 Another way to describe this is to say that the reasoning is highly cohesive.
 This is exactly the characteristic of a segment of code that makes it have high cohesion: the pieces all seem to be related, they belong together.

-> Code is cohesive is the pieces all seem to be related and they belong together.
+> Code is cohesive when the pieces all seem to be related and they belong together.

 Another way to understand cohesion is to understand it's opposite - adhesion.
 Adhesives are used to 'glue' two things together that are not meant to be together.
 An example of an adhesive segment of code would be one where things are stuck together that don't seem to belong together.